 Frontline Sales Training

 You’ve just begun your pitch, and before you can finish your sentence, the prospect says, “I’m not interested.”
 Isn’t it frustrating?
 But here’s the thing: this reaction isn’t necessarily a definitive no. Most of the time, it is simply a reaction to a cold call or sales pitch.
 Most people dislike being sold to, particularly when they are not expecting it.
-What’s the good news?
-With the right attitude, you can transform the initial rejection into a genuine conversation.
+The good news is that with the right attitude, you can turn this initial reaction into a genuine conversation.
 In this article, we’ll break down simple, effective ways to handle the “I’m not interested” objection, keep the conversation going, and increase your chances of booking that meeting.
 Let’s dive in!

 How to Handle “I’m Not Interested” Sales Objection